 “WAGNER 2.0” – The Palm Beach Arts Paper

 Twenty years of music/audio, film, academic and media experience.

 Young’s experience runs the gamut of composition/music production, video production/editing, audio engineering, sound production, special fx makeup, orchestral and choral writing, music technology lectures and public speaking, visual fx, movie trailer production, humanities education, animation, film music, foley, and more.

 PROFESSIONAL, CREATIVE, ENERGETIC, and easy to work with, Young is an excellent addition to any project.
-Located in Buffalo, New York, Young has been involved in local productions as well as dozens of international projects for clients.
+Located in Buffalo, New York, Young has been involved in local productions as well as international projects for clients.